 Leftover Smoked Turkey Sandwich made using GirlCarnivore.com Recipe

 Let’s be honest…there is always leftover turkey.
 Luckily, it lasts for up to 4 days in the refrigerator.
 The key, though, is to find a way to use it.
-Well, these leftover smoked turkey sandwiches are the perfect solution to that problem (if you can even call it a problem.)
+Well, these leftover Smoked Turkey Sandwiches are the perfect solution to that problem (if you can even call that a problem).

 • Canola Oil

 • Smoked Turkey Leftovers – picked over and chopped.
-I usually chop the dark meat and slice the white meat.
-This makes it easy to use for sandwiches or as a salad topping.
-TIP: save and freeze the bones to use them for homemade stock later on.
+We usually chop the dark meat and slice the white meat.
+This makes it easy to use for sandwich recipes or as a salad topping.
+TIP: save and freeze the bones to use them for homemade turkey stock or Turkey Carcass Soup later on.

 • Onion and Red Pepper – both minced to be easily incorporated with the turkey.

-• BBQ Sauce – I use Head Country Bar-B-Que Sauce, but you can use whatever you have on hand.
+• BBQ Sauce – We use Head Country Bar-B-Que Sauce, but you can use whatever barbecue sauce you have on hand.

 • Colby Jack Cheese – or whatever melty cheese you like.